openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_linux.md

 > Notice: RAM is not mandatory either.
 If your RAM is less than 32GB, you can compensate by reducing the number of threads during the build or by increasing the swap memory.

-> Notice: Ccache and Ninja are required for the build options defined in the CMake Presets.
-Therefore, both of these tools are necessary.
-If you are unable to install them, please remove and update the relevant sections in [CMakePresets.json](../../../CMakePresets.json#L5).

 ## Using CMakePresets to build

 #### Using CMakePresets to build and using NPU-Plugin as an extra module of OpenVINO

-Here provides a default pre-configured CMake presets for users named: "npuCidReleaseXXX", `npuCidReleaseLinux` for Linux and `npuCidReleaseWindows` for Windows.
+Here provides a default pre-configured CMake presets for users named: "npuCidReleasexxx", `npuCidReleaseLinux` for Linux and `npuCidReleaseWindows` for Windows.
 The setting is to build [NPU-Plugin Project] as an extra module of [OpenVINO Project].
 In this case, `NPU_PLUGIN_HOME` environment variable must be set.

 1. Clone repos: